derrod/legendary/README.md

 [![Discord](https://discordapp.com/api/guilds/695233346627698689/widget.png?style=shield)](https://discord.gg/UJKBwPw) [![Twitter Follow](https://img.shields.io/twitter/follow/legendary_gl?label=Follow%20us%20for%20updates%21&style=social)](https://twitter.com/legendary_gl)

 Legendary is an open-source game launcher that can download and install games from the Epic Games platform on Linux and Windows.
-It's name as a tongue-in-cheek play on tiers of [item rarity in many MMORPGs](https://wow.gamepedia.com/Quality).
+Its name as a tongue-in-cheek play on tiers of [item rarity in many MMORPGs](https://wow.gamepedia.com/Quality).

 Right now Legendary is in beta and not feature-complete.
 You might run into some bugs or issues.
 If you do please [create an issue on GitHub](https://github.com/derrod/legendary/issues/new) so we can fix it.